jatsby/api/README.md

 Each report uses the incidents specific to that neighborhood or address to provide useful information not available anywhere else.
 A letter grade is assigned using a proprietary algorithm- "A" communities are the best in the county, while "E" communities are among the worst.
 The letter grade is partially determined by the community's percentile- how many incidents it has compared to all the other mapped communities in the county (the 100th percentile contains communities with the *most* incidents).

 We provide specific details about _violent_ incidents- those that involve weapons or bodily injury.
 Patterns help identify bad neighbors by highlighting repeat incidents at the same address.

+## Web App
+There is a web app that uses this API in the works!